Skip to content

 image

-Based on the virtual service rules, access http://8.136.193.105:32156/productpage in the browser to access productpage.
-Since the reviews service has not been deployed yet, you will see the message Sorry, product reviews are currently unavailable for this book.
+According to the virtual service rules, access http://8.136.193.105:32156/productpage in the browser to access productpage.
+Since the reviews service hasn't been deployed yet, the prompt Sorry, product reviews are currently unavailable for this book will appear.

 image